moryba/useful-notes/notes.md

 In the code above, the first **for** loop iterates over each item in the self.matching_phrases dictionary.
 Inside of this there is another for loop that we use to iterate over the matching patterns in the current list of regex patterns.

-### Check if user utterance matches a regular expression pattern
+### 2.Check if user utterance matches a regular expression pattern

  def match_reply(self, reply):
    for key, values in self.matching_phrases.items():